servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 Depending on your environment, it may be necessary to specify proxy settings for the OpenStack instance hosting the ESCM Docker images.

-These settings are used for the Docker engine environment which needs access to the Docker registry and ESCM Docker containers which access the internet.
+These settings are used for the Docker engine environment which needs access to the Docker registry as well as for the ESCM Docker containers which access the Internet.

 **HTTP Proxy Host** : The HTTP proxy host